hashicorp/terraform-website/content/source/docs/enterprise/private/config.html.md

 ## Success!

 You have successfully configured the installation and configuration steps that are specific to Private Terraform Enterprise!
-You can now head to the [Getting Started](/docs/enterprise/getting-started/index.html) section to continue.
+You can now configure SMTP (https://<TFE HOSTNAME>/app/admin/smtp/), Twilio (https://<TFE HOSTNAME>/app/admin/twillio), SAML (https://<TFE HOSTNAME>/app/admin/saml), or head to the[Getting Started](/docs/enterprise/getting-started/index.html) section to start using the software..